 I can not do particular movements because of the preexisting damage to my cartilage, tendons, ligaments, and blood vessels.
 This is only due to one of my illnesses.
 I am vague most of the time trying to explain my experience, I have found the broad term of being chronically ill can help others to understand.

 However, I am not like everyone else that has, Ehlers danlos syndrome, dysmotility, postural orthostatic tachycardia, chronic migraines, perniosis, mast cell disease, cancers, pancreatitis, GERD… etc… Simply because I have many diseases/disorders my body and my experience are different.
 Please don’t compare me to someone you know that may have one or two of the things I have.

-There are different spectrums of those affected, not everyone with EDS dislocates everyday like I do, not everyone with EDS can have kids (I will never be a mom), not everyone with dysmotility can eat everything out in front of them, not everyone with POTS blacks out, not everyone with mast cell disease goes into anaphylaxis, the list could and would take all day.
+There are different spectrums of those affected, not everyone with EDS dislocates everyday like I do, not everyone with EDS can have kids (I will never be a mom), not everyone with dysmotility can eat everything out in front of them (there is a large list of foods for me to avoid), not everyone with POTS blacks out, not everyone with mast cell disease goes into anaphylaxis, the list could and would take all day to type or talk about.
 Some people are so mildly affected they can continue to do their everyday normie life with no illness interruptions.
 Where others are permanently discharged from the normie life style.

 The point is do not lump me in with one or two people you have heard of that have any of what I have.
 My experience is mine and mine alone.
 I have never met another person on the internet nor in person that has all that I have, and I possibly never will.